 The Kokomo MPO has developed a project prioritization methodology used to rank and identify projects for the Transportation Improvement Program.
 In the past, MPO TIP project selection has been based on MPO Policy Board and local LPA project selection consensus.
 Moving forward, the Transportation Network Project Prioritization process which is a metrics-based project evaluation document referred to as the Project, Implementation, Condition & Safety (PICS) will be used to efficiently accommodate performance-based planning for within the Kokomo MPA.
-This primarily performance-based PICS document is designed to assist the MPO in evaluating and prioritizing local projects by revealing or "picking" quantitative metrics-based project as it relates the Transportation Network and Underserved Areas (2) Pavement Condition (3) Safety considerations (4) Prioritization based on Quantitative metrics (5) Qualitative assessment (6) Implementation recommendations and (7) Post build evaluation.
+This primarily performance-based PICS document is designed to assist the MPO in evaluating and prioritizing local projects by revealing or "picking" quantitative metrics-based projects with the added benefit of a qualitative assessment.
+The PICS metrics take into consideration (1) Need of a project as it relates the Transportation Network and Underserved Areas (2) Pavement Condition (3) Safety considerations (4) Prioritization based on Quantitative metrics (5) Qualitative assessment (6) Implementation recommendations and (7) Post build evaluation.
 Additional consideration will be given to INDOT identified Emergency Relief (ER) Projects in the TIP planning area.
 The MPO will coordinate with INDOT regarding ER projects as part of the planning process.